kintohub/kintohub-docs/docs/deployments/introduction.md

 ## Edit Project

-The Project properties like `Name`, `Description`, and `Environment` name specified during creation can be edited and updated with new values.
+The Project properties like `Name`, `Description`, and `Environment Name` specified during creation can be edited and updated with new values.

 To edit a project, follow the steps mentioned below: